 Data is taken down at one-minute intervals and alerts are sent out instantly via push notifications.
 Unfortunately, email and text message alerts are not available just yet.
 However, the company advises that this functionality is coming soon.

 Because the SensorPush is Bluetooth reliant and has a limited range of 100 meters, on its own, it is not practical for RV users who want to leave their pets in their vehicles while doing other activities.
-You will also need to purchase the SensorPush G1 WiFi Gateway and connect to a mobile hotspot to enable the RV remote monitoring capabilities of this device.
+You will also need to purchase the SensorPush G1 WiFi Gateway and connect to a mobile hotspot to enable the RV remote temperature monitoring capabilities of this device.
 When combined with the gateway device you can monitor your RV from anywhere via the Internet and receive real-time updates, full data history and alerts through the SensorPush app while you’re away from your pet.
 There are no monthly subscription fees to use the SensorPush or the Gateway cloud service, everything is included in the purchase price.

 The WiFi Gateway can also connect to an unlimited amount of SensorPush sensors.
 As the sensors are quite portable and very affordable, you may wish to make use of this extra functionality and purchase multiple sensors at once for your RV—for example, you can use them to monitor the temperature inside your RV’s fridge and freezer as well as your RV cabin all at the same time.
 Multiple mobile devices (users) can also be logged into the same Gateway cloud account simultaneously to monitor your RV.